From Green to Brown: The Chemistry of Tea Leaf Roasting Explained

 What Specific Compounds Cause Roasted Tea's Aromatic Depth?

-You’ll find roasted tea’s aromatic depth stems from pyrazines (roasty), phenolics (smoky), aldehydes (floral), and amino derivatives (nutty).
-They’re shaped by roasting intensity, blending smokiness with sweetness through Maillard reactions.
+You'll find roasted tea's aromatic depth stems from pyrazines (roasty, nutty notes), phenolics (smoky, earthy undertones), aldehydes (floral, fruity top notes), and amino acid-derived compounds (umami, savory richness).
+These aromatic molecules are created and shaped by roasting intensity and duration, blending smokiness with sweetness through the Maillard reaction cascade.
+Over 700 individual metabolites contribute to the overall complexity.

 How Does Roasting Time Impact Leaf Color Transformation?